anyhive/anyhive/README.md

 ## Core Concepts

-Anyhive Kit allows you to:
+Anyhive allows you to:

 - Manage and display checkout and customer portals with hosted UI or embeddable components.
 - No-code upgrades, downgrades, and cancellation.
 - Deal with cross-border payments and tax compliance in one place.
-- Use Anyhive Kit to build your own checkout and customer portals.
+- Use Anyhive to build your own checkout and customer portals.

 ## 🏗 Example